jihoonkim/MED263/week1/docker.md

 4. Analyze and apply filters (SAVANT_IMPACT HIGH and ACMG_gene_names) to find two genes.

-**Quiz 4**: Which two genes are found after applying above filters to NA12878.trio.vcf.gz?
+**Quiz 11**: Which two genes survived above filters with NA12878.trio.vcf.gz?

 ### More docker commands